jonaskromer/pichess/docs/roadmap.md

 Phases follow the 14-phase lecture plan (Prof. Dr. Marko Boger, HTWG Konstanz).
 Each phase is designed so that earlier layers require no changes — only new code is added at the integration boundary.

+> **Note:** The lecture specifies certain technologies (Akka HTTP, Slick, Akka Streams).
+Where this project has chosen ZIO equivalents (zio-http, ZIO JDBC, ZIO Streams), the deviation is noted.
+The architectural patterns and layer structure match the lecture requirements.

 ---

-## Phase 1 — TUI Chess (current)
+## Phase 1 — TUI Chess

 **Status:** Complete

-Console chess game with full move validation, en passant, ANSI board rendering, and in-memory persistence.
+Console chess game with full move validation, en passant, pawn promotion, ANSI board rendering, and in-memory persistence.
 100% test coverage enforced.

 **Entry point:** `Main.scala`
-**Key gap:** No check/checkmate/castling/promotion — game runs until `quit`.

 ---

-## Phase 2 — Missing Chess Rules
+## Phase 2 — Functional Style / Missing Chess Rules

+**Status:** Partially complete (functional style done; some chess rules remain)

-**Goal:** Complete the ruleset so the game can end naturally.
+**Goal:** Apply functional patterns (Option, Either/ZIO errors, for-comprehension, two-track pattern) and complete the ruleset so the game can end naturally.

 | Rule | Where to add | Status |
 |---|---|---|